mcolvin/mcolvin.github.io/_posts/2020-02-24-rfid-antenna.md

 ---

-Radio frequency identification (RFID) systems are frequently used in connection with passive integrated transponders (PIT Tags), and the RFID receivers or antennas traditionally act as stationary pilings that are placed within a watershed so that scientists can track the movements of
+Post by Bayley Wilmoth.—Radio frequency identification (RFID) systems are frequently used in connection with passive integrated transponders (PIT Tags), and the RFID receivers or antennas traditionally act as stationary pilings that are placed within a watershed so that scientists can track the movements of